-- Always lay down the wheel in such a way that the brake discs are not damaged. - Take the rear wheel out of the swingarm carefully without damaging the rim or brake disc.
+- Always lay down the wheel in such a way that the brake discs are not damaged. - Pull the rear wheel back and take it out of the swingarm.

-Do not operate the foot brake when the rear wheel is removed.
+Do not operate the foot brake lever when the rear wheel is removed.

-13.4 Installing the rear wheel
+13.4 Installing the rear wheel 4